 Who was Yuri Bezmenov, the Soviet Defector Featured in the “Call of Duty: Black Ops Cold War” Trailer?

-Last week, Activision released the reveal trailer for Call of Duty: Black Ops Cold War, which included actual footage from a 1984 interview with Soviet defector Yuri Bezmenov.
+In August, Activision released the reveal trailer for Call of Duty: Black Ops Cold War, which included actual footage from a 1984 interview with Soviet defector Yuri Bezmenov.
 Many younger gamers may be surprised that Bezmenov was in fact a very real person, though some enthusiastic fans have already rediscovered this political personality from a bygone era, as is evidenced by the number of the YouTube comment sections attached to videos of his lectures and interviews which now have messages of “Who’s here because of the CoD trailer?”

 But who was Yuri Bezmenov (Юрий Безменов)?
 And how do his words of warning remain as resonant today as ever?